saikumartyny/demo/README.md

 2. **State Management:**

    - **Local State**: For simpler apps, React's built-in state management using `useState` and `useReducer` might suffice.
-   - **Context API**: For global state that needs to be shared across components without deep prop drilling.
-   - **Redux**: A popular state management library for managing complex global state, actions, and reducers.
-   - **Mobx**: Another option for state management, offering observable data stores.

 3. **Routing:**

    - **react-router**: A widely used library for handling navigation and routing in React apps.